EmergentOrganization/cell-rpg/README.md

 ```

 ### Basic Concepts
-The codebase is organized using the Entity–component–system pattern.
+The codebase is organized using the Entityâ€“componentâ€“system pattern.
 In short, every in-game object has an entity which is composed of components.
 Component behavior is controlled via various systems.
 This allows for a wide variety of entity attributes to be shared while maximizing performance (since systems don't waste